onzfonz/comp227/src/content/5/en/part5a.md

 The user is not notified about a successful login in any way.
 Let's modify the application to show the login form only *if the user is not logged-in* so when `user === null`.
-The form for adding new notes is shown only if the *user is logged-in*, so `user` contains the user details.
+The form for adding new tasks is shown only if the *user is logged-in*, so `user` contains the user details.

 Let's add two helper functions to the `App` component for generating the forms: